SparkPost/support-docs/support/my-account-and-profile/enabling-two-factor-authentication.md

 # Requiring Two-factor Authentication For All Users
 Requiring two-factor authentication enforces that *all* users on the account (including the admin) set up two-factor authentication before performing sensitive account actions.
 Once set, any users without two-factor authentication enabled will be required to logout and set up two-factor authentication on next login.
-**Turning on the Two-factor requirment will disable single sign-on for all users.**
+**Turning on the Two-factor requirement will disable single sign-on for all users.**

 ### Enabling Two-factor Authentication Requirement
 Two-factor authentication can be configured from an account admini's [Account Settings](https://app.eu.sparkpost.com/account/profile) ([EU](https://app.eu.sparkpost.com/account/settings)) page in the **Two-factor Authentication** section.
 When disabled, the status will be set to `Optional`.

 ![](media/enabling-two-factor-authentication/enable-2fa-enforcement.png)

-To require two-factor authentication for all users, set the slider the from `Off` to `On`.
+To require two-factor authentication for all users, set the slider from `Off` to `On`.

 ![](media/enabling-two-factor-authentication/warning-enable-2fa-enforcement.png)

 A warning will prompt you to confirm the changes to the account.
 Once enabled, the status will change to `Required`.
-An email will be sent all users informing them of the new security requirements, along with steps needed to set up two-factor authentication.
+An email will be sent to all users informing them of the new security requirements, along with steps needed to set up two-factor authentication.

 ### Disabling Two-factor Authentication Requirement
 An account admin can remove the requirement for two-factor authentication from the [Account Settings](https://app.sparkpost.com/account/settings) ([EU](https://app.eu.sparkpost.com/account/settings)) page.